This article was automatically translated from the original Turkish version.

 As a ten-year-old child, this struck me as strange.

-I wondered inwardly: how could such a long month as July possibly end in a week?
+I wondered inwardly: how could such a vast month of July possibly end in just a week?

 And indeed, it never did.